Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/serialization/inetworkserializable.md

 * Manually before calling `SerializeValue` if `serializer.IsReader` (or something like that)
 * Initialize in the default constructor

 This is by design.
 You may see the values as null until properly initialized.
-The serializer is not deserializing them, the `null` value is simply applied before it can be serialized.
+The serializer isn't deserializing them, the `null` value is simply applied before it can be serialized.

 ## Conditional Serialization